jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
 Do infinite sets have a choice function?
-Back: Without AoC, not necessarily.
+Back: Without AC, not necessarily.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1744898357002-->
 END%%